 Electronic support systems using video, web-cameras, or other technology is only available on an individual, case-by-case basis when an individual requests the service and the planning team agrees it is appropriate and meets the health and safety needs of the individual.
-Remote support technology may only be used with full consent of the individual and his/her guardian and with a completed review by a DMH approved due process committee to ensure the individual's rights are being protected.
+Remote support technology may only be used with full consent of the individual and his/her guardian and with written approval by the due process committee when applicable to verify that due process was followed for the remote support request.